 WHERE: Artists Repertory Theatre 1515 SW Morrison St. Portland

-Please contact me for more information about payment and reserving space in the next available class.
+Please contact me for more information about new classes.

 Private Coaching is also available at the rate of $65 per hour.

 What people are saying

 “Joe, you are a wonderful actor.
 I’m always happy to have you working here.”

 “You did great!
 I couldn’t be happier.”

 ~ Arthur Miller

 “Joe, you are a special joy!
 Thank you for all your help.”

 “…the wonderful Joseph Costa.”